Kellador/Charfred_Bot/README.md

 `charfred --token <yourbottokenhere>`

-this will save initialize the bot config file and save the bot token for later, so afterwards you only need to run `charfred` to start him up.
+this will initialize the bot config file and save the bot token for later, so afterwards you only need to run `charfred` to start him up.

 ---